anubhavtomar1/Project-on-Life-Expectancy/README.md

 # Key Insights

-Life expectancy has generally increased over the years Developed countries tend to have higher life expectancy Strong correlation between healthcare factors and life expectancy Years of schooling show a strong positive correlation, indicating that better education empowers individuals with knowledge for healthier lives.
+Life expectancy has generally increased over the years.
+Developed countries tend to have higher life expectancy.
+Strong correlation between healthcare factors and life expectancy.
+Years of schooling show a strong positive correlation, indicating that better education empowers individuals with knowledge for healthier lives.

 # Web Presentation